Quick access: Medallists | Nominations | Movies | Other Awards

 Nominations for the Cheryll Tickle Medal

-- Formal nominations should be made to the BSDB Secretary (secretary@bsdb.org) by the closing deadline which is currently January 31st 2022.
+Formal nominations should be made by email to the BSDB Secretary (secretary@bsdb.org) by the closing deadline but can be received at any time.

 Cheryll Tickle medal lecture movies